makersacademy/takeaway-challenge/README.md

 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```
-I first broke down using domain modelling.
+I first broke down the user stories using domain modelling.
 My resulting models were then converted into failing feature tests, then translated into RSpec as failing unit tests.
 Following that, I wrote my code.

 I aimed to complete this challenge by using a test-driven approach, using manual feature tests within PRY and automated unit tests using RSpec.